Fábio Luciano

-Fábio Luciano (born April 29, 1975 in Vinhedo, Brazil) is a Brazilian football pundit and retired footballer who played as a defender.
+Fábio Luciano (born April 29, 1975) is a Brazilian football pundit and retired player who played as a centre-back.
 He also has Italian citizenship.
 He played for Brazil's major clubs Corinthians and Flamengo, being very well recognized by the supports from both clubs and for several other clubs including Turkish team Fenerbahçe.

 Career

 Early career

 His youth playing was brought up at the Brazilian club Ponte Preta.
 After showing good talent, Internacional showed interest in him.
 After buying him, Corinthians had gained an even bigger interest.
 After some time, they made a move.

 Fenerbahçe

 After spending a couple of years at Corinthians, he was transferred to Turkish club Fenerbahçe in 2003.
 He was selected a couple times for Brazil after showing consistent performances for Fenerbahçe in the 2003–2004 season.
 In August 2006 his contract with Fenerbahçe was cancelled about his six-month injury.

 He is notorious for his presence in the attack, as shown in many games with his former club Fenerbahçe, having scored goals with headers from dead ball situations and even supported the forward line unexpectedly.
 He became a fan favorite with his spectacular dead ball goals for Fenerbahçe fans.

-In January 2007, he signed a six-month contract with German side 1.
+In January 2007, he signed a six-month contract with 2.
+Bundesliga side 1.
 FC Köln.